MiquelQuely/Coding-Elixir-inside-a-Docker-Container/README.md

 # ElixirDocker

-Example code of how to run and program inside an Elixir docker.
+Project example of how to run and program inside an Elixir Docker Container.

 ## Requirements